Deep Tissue Massage for Back Pain: What are the Best Therapeutic Techniques?

-The other way that your body protects itself is by “splinting” (contracting) the muscles surrounding your spine.
-While this can help with an immediate injury, it can exacerbate chronic back pain and tightness.
+"Splinting" (ie contracting) the spinal muscles is another way that your body protects itself.
+This can help with an immediate injury.
+But it can exacerbate chronic back pain and tightness.
 Back pain massage is a holistic approach to rectify this dysfunction.
-Therapists communicate to the nervous and muscular systems that the original injury has healed.
-When the brain processes that it doesn't need to protect anymore it lets your back muscles go.
+Therapists communicate through touch to your nervous and muscular systems.
+The massage helps your brain understand that the original injury has healed.
+When your brain processes that it realizes that it doesn't need to protect anymore.
+So it lets your back muscles go.
 The splinting is no longer necessary.

 Myofascial release techniques involve slow strokes aimed at impacting the body’s “fascial layer.”
 This is a layer of connective tissues that lie between your visible skin layer and your muscles.
-It connects and weaves throughout our entire muscular system, including tendons and ligaments.
-Furthermore, at a microscopic level, fascia is the “glue” that connects all of your body’s cells together.
+It connects and weaves throughout our entire muscular system.
+Including tendons and ligaments.
+At a microscopic level, fascia is the “glue” that connects all of your body’s cells together.

-This deep tissue massage technique uses slow and sustained pressure to open up the fascia.
+This deep tissue massage technique uses slow and sustained pressure to open up your fascia.
 For most of you, this will reduce your pain and feelings of restrictions.
 Fascial release has the ability to restore lost range of motion.
-Myofascial release is performed either without lubricant or with much smaller amounts than Swedish massage.
-As a result, your therapist to be able to move very slowly, stretching the tissues apart.
+Myofascial release is usually performed either without lubricant or with smaller amounts than Swedish massage.
+As a result, your therapist is able to move very slowly, stretching the tissues apart.

 Trigger Point Therapy

 With trigger point therapy, the points are pressed and held for a sustained time.
-Pressure on the trigger point can often increase the referred pain for a short period.
+Pressure on the trigger point can often increase the referred pain.
+For a short period.
 Then the knots release and the pain goes away.
 Properly addressing trigger points can result in reduced pain and restriction.
-Trigger points in your sacral area, thoracolumbar fascia, gluteal muscles and posterior upper leg muscles contribute to back pain.
-By “calming these down” immense relief can be obtained.
+Trigger points in your sacral area, thoracolumbar fascia, gluteal muscles and posterior upper leg muscles can all contribute to back pain.
+Immense relief can be obtained by calming these down.

 Cross-fiber friction is a technique of rubbing a muscles perpendicular to the direction of the muscle fibers.
 Issues such as tears, breaks, sprains, strains and other types of damage can affect muscles fibers, tendons and ligaments.
 When something like this happens, scar tissue forms.
 Scar tissue, unlike normal, healthy tissue, has collagen fibers that are not neatly arranged and aligned.
 The aim of this deep tissue massage technique is to help make this jumble of collagen fibers a little less messy.
-Additionally, it promotes circulation and reduces hypertonicity (the feeling of tightness).
+Additionally, it promotes circulation and reduces hypertonicity.
 Cross-fiber friction can also reduce muscle spasms that occur.
-It helps tell the central nervous system it no longer needs to relay sensations of pain to the area.
+It helps the central nervous system to stop relaying sensations of pain to the area.